 According to the Spondylitis Association of America, “spondylo” refers to a family of conditions that affect the spine.
-AS occurs when new bone growths in the spine fuse together, causing the spine to become locked in an immobile position.
+AS occurs when new bone growths in the spine fuse, causing the spine to become locked in an immobile position.

-This condition can also cause pain, inflammation, and stiffness in other parts of the body, such as the:
+This condition can also cause pain, inflammation, and stiffness in other body parts, such as the:

 • hips